The close: S&P 500, Dow suffer biggest drop of 2017; TSX falls on U.S. political risk

-Canada’s main stock index fell more than 1 percent to a nearly two-week low on Monday, with losses broad based after a travel ban implemented by U.S. President Donald Trump triggered a rethink by investors of U.S. political risk.
+Canada’s main stock index fell more than 1 per cent to a nearly two-week low on Monday, with losses broad based after a travel curb ordered by U.S. President Donald Trump triggered a rethink by investors of U.S. political risk.

+Wall Street also lost ground after an executive order issued by Trump on Friday banned immigration from seven Muslim-majority countries.
+Over the weekend, thousands of people rallied in major U.S. cities and at airports in protest.

+“People are starting to think well if this is generating this kind of chaos over a weekend, what happens when he (Trump)starts picking the more serious trade fights with Mexico, with China, with other countries and what happens if Canada gets sideswiped,” said Colin Cieszynski, senior market analyst at CMC Markets Canada.

 S&P 500, Dow suffer biggest drop of 2017